Safe motor arming system

 Arming:

-- Throttle to idle
+- Move throttle stick to idle

-- Elevator stick back
+- Move elevator stick fully back

 - Pull momentary switch briefly